eric-downes/20sq-blog/README.md

 {% endtikz %}
 ```

+This automatically creates a numbered 'Figure' caption under the figure.

 Whenever possible, we encourage you to enclose diagrams into definitions/propositions/etc should you need to reference them.

 ## Images